 As you begin the packing process, take a long, hard look at what you actually use and what has just been collecting dust.
 If you find that there are a lot of items you don’t actually need, consider holding a garage sale to make a little extra cash in the process of decluttering.

 When was the last time you bought new sheets or bedding?
 Chances are you probably have some pretty old sheet sets, duvets, and pillows.
-Besides, isn’t moving into a new home a great reason to get some crip new bedding?
-Lighten the load of your move by starting fresh when you get settled into your new home with the help of residential movers in Kansas City.
+Besides, isn’t moving into a new home a great reason to get new bedding?
+Lighten a load of your move by starting fresh when you get settled into your new home with the help of A. Arnold Moving.